Christopher Showerman

 Christopher Clare Showerman (born June 24, 1971) is a Dutch American actor, best known for his role as George in George of the Jungle 2 (2003).

 Early life

-Christopher was born in Jackson, Michigan on June 24, 1971.
-He was raised in Stockbridge, Michigan and attended Stockbridge High School.
-Christopher is of Dutch descent.
+Showerman was born in Jackson, Michigan on June 24, 1971 and raised in Stockbridge, Michigan, attending Stockbridge High School.
+He is of Dutch descent.

-He embarked on an acting career after attending Michigan State University, where he majored in music.
-After small roles in several studio feature films, including Starship Troopers (1997) and Best in Show (2000), Christopher was cast in the lead in Dumped (2000).
+Showerman embarked on an acting career after attending Michigan State University, where he majored in music.
+After small roles in several studio feature films, including Starship Troopers (1997), Showerman was cast in the lead in Dumped (2000).
 His big break came in 2003 when he was cast to replace Brendan Fraser as George in George of the Jungle 2 (2003).

+In 2000, Showerman married Kimberly and raised two daughters.

 Career

 Showerman has appeared in such films as Sea of Fear, Idol, Live Fast, Die Young, Complacent, and Big Game.
 His film credits include Hole in One, A Night at the Silent Movie Theater, Commander and Chief, and Radio America, which he also wrote, produced and directed.
 On television, he has appeared on Jack of All Trades, The OC, and CSI Miami.

 A year after Brendan Fraser opted not to reprise his role as George in Disney's George of the Jungle 2 sequel, Disney decided to produce the film for the direct-to-video market.
 Showerman was asked to play the part of George.